Lyft is coming forward with monthly subscription plans for its riders

 For instance, Lyft is in talks to release taxi-booking plans for its riders, which might also lead the brand towards the top of the ride-sharing industry.

-Want to read more such interesting articles?
+Want to read more such interesting articles or want to know guidelines to develop a ride-sharing app?
 Then what are you waiting for, just go ahead and click on that 'Subscribe' button to get informed every time MobileAppDaily publishes a trending article.